 The two-hour appearance, advertised on social media with the line “Yes, a real giraffe.
 Yes, this Saturday.
 Yes, you can come for free,” was positioned as a family-friendly attraction.
 But by the time the event ended, the winery’s Instagram posts had filled with dozens of angry comments, accusations of animal exploitation, and a growing wave of membership cancellation threats from customers calling the stunt “disturbing,” “inhumane,” and “a terrible choice.”

 Across Instagram and Reddit, attendees and nearby residents described what they said were troubling observations surrounding the giraffe’s transport and handling.
 Some commenters claimed the animal was brought in a trailer far too small for its size, alleging it was unwilling to exit and had to be coaxed - or forced - from the vehicle.
+A woman later sent SanDiegoVille video showing the giraffe resisting being loaded back into what appears to be a tight trailer space while handlers attempted to push or guide it inside, reinforcing many of the welfare concerns raised online.
 Others asserted the giraffe appeared sedated and stressed, though no independent confirmation has been made.
 Multiple posters said they were “shocked” such an event was permitted at a winery and questioned whether state or federal animal-care standards were met.

 By Saturday evening, membership cancellations were being posted publicly, with users tagging regional news outlets and the San Diego Zoo Wildlife Alliance.
 One commenter claimed zoo staff were “unaware and outraged,” while others encouraged followers to file reports with the USDA and wildlife authorities.
 Several messages criticized Orfila for not responding to the growing thread of concerns, asking why the winery had remained silent as backlash mounted.